seirob-exemplar/self-managing-IoT-Edge-Cloud-exemplar-for-enhancing-robustness-in-environmental-monitoring/virtual_implementation/README.md

 * Scenario S3 (High availability of edge nodes): the AppServer periodically checks if the gateways are alive by sending a message on the /command/ping topic.
 The gateways reply to the message by posting on the event/echo topic.
 If after 3 pings the AppServer does not receive an echo from a gateway, it prints an error message on its console: *EDGENODE gatewayname IS NOT WORKING.
 LAST POSITION: {'latitude': lat, 'longitude': long}*.
 Through the console of the AppServer and of the gateway it is possible to trace the system execution and observe its correct operation.

+Further scenarios could be implemnented by defining apropriate topic events (for triggering adaptation) and by extending the related Python control components over edge/cloud nodes.